RohitAwate/OAuth2Bin/README.md

 # Configuring the server
 ### Endpoints and Credentials
-OA2B uses the `config/server.json` file for setting the server endpoints and client credentials.
+OA2B uses the `config/flowParams.json` file for configuring the server endpoints and client credentials.
 It is included in the Git repository.
 Make the necessary changes before deployment.

 It expects separate configurations for every OAuth 2.0 flow in the form of JSON objects.
 The following parameters are required:

+- **Authorization Code**
-- Authorization Code
+    - `authURL` Authorization URL
+    - `tokenURL` Access Token URL
+    - `clientID` Predefined client ID for all requests
+    - `clientSecret` Predefined client secret for all requests

+- **Implicit Grant**
-    - `authURL` Authorization endpoint URL
+    - `authURL` Authorization URL
+    - `clientID` Predefined client ID for all requests

+- **Resource Owner Password Credentials**
-    - `tokenURL` Access Token endpoint URL
+    - `tokenURL` Access Token URL
+    - `username` Predefined username for all requests
+    - `password` Predefined password for all requests
-    - `clientID` OA2B uses a single client ID for all requests
+    - `clientID` Predefined client ID for all requests
-    - `clientSecret` OA2B uses a single client secret for all requests
+    - `clientSecret` Predefined client secret for all requests

 ### Rate Limiting
-OA2B allows you to configure IP-based rate limiting on a per-route basis.
-The policies can be specified in the `config/policy.json` file.
+OA2B lets you configure IP-based rate limiting on a per-route basis.
+The policies must be specified in the `config/ratePolicies.json` file.
 It is included in the Git repository.
 Make the necessary changes before deployment.

-If a policy is not provided for a certain route, OA2B doesn't impose any default limits and will thus allow all traffic.
+If a policy is not provided for a certain route, OA2B **does not** impose any default limits and will thus allow all traffic.

-The following parameters are required in every policy, which in turn is specified as a JSON object.
+A policy is defined by the following parameters, specified as a JSON object:
 - `route` The route to apply the policy to
 - `limit` Maximum number of requests permitted within a period
 - `period` Time period in minutes over which the limit is imposed